Nikkei falls, downgrade threat fans Europe worries

 and wiping out any improvement in sentiment that had been made

-on the back of a fall in U.S. weekly jobless claims and
+on the back of a drop in U.S. weekly jobless claims and

 encouraging U.S. regional factory data.